 Answer: None what so ever.

-No one in the world can 'guarantee' what the results of what any investigation may be.
-Certainly not, before they find out and have fully underpinned if an item is or is not legitimate!
+No one in the world can 'guarantee' anything, before they know what the results of what any investigation may be.
+Certainly not, before they find out as much as they can about it and have fully proven and underpinned that the work of art either is, or is not legitimate.

 In the final analysis, as with a court of law, the final determination of the case is not down to us.